Deltares-research/swan-nn-xnl/README.md

 $ mkdir build && cd build
 ```

-This step is required to perform an out-of-source build with **CMake**, that is, build files will not be created in the `/swan/src` directory.
+This step is required to perform an out-of-source build with CMake, that is, build files will not be created in the `/swan/src` directory.

 ##### 3. build the software

 Two CMake configuration files are provided required for the build.
 They are placed in two source directories: `./swan/CMakeLists.txt` and `./swan/src/CMakeLists.txt`.

-The following two **CMake** commands should suffice to build SWAN
+The following two CMake commands should suffice to build SWAN

 ```bash
 $ cmake .. -G Ninja